ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

      including suggested replacements.
 In this way, an expression named wildcard will behave like holes have.

+   In all cases, the diagnostic is suppressed by prefixing the identifier with only one underscore;
+   two or more underscores will induce the diagnostic.

 3. In the absence of ``-XNamedWildCards``, the use of a type variable that begins with an underscore will induce a warning that it looks like an attempt to write a named wildcard.
 This warning will be controlled by ``-Wpossible-named-wildcards``, on by default.